CTC Diploma in Creative Supervision 2023

 Practice with supervisees is required during the course.
 Some of this work will be supervised within the course structure to maximise learning.
 In addition, participants are required to engage in external supervision on supervision and submit a supervisors’ report.

-Yet again, we are delighted to be able to deliver this training with input from international experts in the field: Dr Sue Jennings, Joan Wilmot and Simon Kerr-Edwards all teach modules.
+Yet again, we are delighted to be able to deliver this training with input from international experts in the field: Joan Wilmot, David LeVay and Simon Kerr-Edwards are all scheduled to teach modules.
 There is also a one day conference covering ‘Legal Issues’ included in the course.
 This Intensive training day is specifically designed to cover what you need to know about the legal system and the delicate legal issues involved in therapeutic work with clients of all ages and is delivered by Seamus Clarke BL, a barrister with particular expertise in the field.
-Majella Ryan is the course leader and is available throughout the course – she is directly involved in teaching, assessment and supervision roles.
+Monique McEvoy is the course leader and is available throughout the course – she is directly involved in teaching, assessment and supervision roles.

-Joan Wilmot delivers the November 2019 (2nd to 4th) module, built round the 7 modes of supervision described in Supervision in the Helping Professions (Hawkins and Shohet OUPress 3rd edition 2006), and participants will get more out of the course if they read the relevant chapter in advance.
+Joan Wilmot delivers the March 2023 (3-day) module, built round the 7 modes of supervision described in Supervision in the Helping Professions (Hawkins and Shohet OUPress 4th edition 2012, and participants will get more out of the course if they read the relevant chapter in advance.
 Joan leads the group through each mode and provides opportunities to practice in triads – supervisor, supervisee and observer.
 She also includes exercises designed to integrate the modes for back home situations.
-Joan has been teaching this model, with Robin Shohet, for over 35 years at the Centre for Supervision and Team Development (CSTD).
+Joan has been teaching this model, with Robin Shohet, for over 35 years at the Centre for Supervision and Team Development (CSTD) and has contributed to the most recent work (2020) by Peter Hawkins.
 Students will receive certification from CSTD for this module.

 This course is designed as an advanced experiential and skills based training for: